AMA Alliance Guide to Physician Burnout and How to Effect Change

 What is Physician Burnout?

-Physician burnout is at crisis levels in the medical community.
-Marked by feelings of cynicism, loss of interest in work, and a reduced sense of personal accomplishment among other indicators, recent studies have shown that approximately 46-50% of all physicians classify themselves in burnout.
-While many factors contribute to an atmosphere of stress, most clinicians point to increased regulations and technology in combination with decreased opportunities for direct patient care as the primary causes for their overall sense of dissatisfaction.
-However, not all the news is grim: according to a 2015 Medscape report, most physicians would choose medicine again as their career, especially those in front line practices such as primary care, although perhaps not their current specialty.
+Physician stress, burnout and suicide are at crisis levels in the medical community.
+Marked by feelings of cynicism, loss of interest in work and a reduced sense of personal accomplishment among other indicators, recent studies have shown that approximately 46-50% of all physicians classify themselves as showing at least some symptoms of burnout.
+While many factors contribute to an atmosphere of stress, most clinicians point to increased regulations and technology, in combination with decreased opportunities for direct patient care, as the primary causes for their overall sense of dissatisfaction.
+However, not all the news is grim: according to a 2018 Medscape report, over three quarters of physicians would choose medicine again as their career, especially those in front line practices such as primary care, although perhaps not their current specialty.

 What are the dangers of burnout?

-Physicians in burnout may become depressed and turn to self-medication or other extremes for relief.
-If your physician is in crisis, seek confidential assistance from your family’s personal doctor, employer or health system’s resources, or your state’s physician health or assistance program before it is too late.
+Physicians suffering from burnout may become depressed and turn to self-medication or other extremes for relief.
+If your physician is in crisis, seek confidential assistance from your family’s personal doctor, employer or health system’s resources, or your state’s physician health or assistance programs before it is too late.